anna-klales/E1axL_2022/README.md

 Active participation in all aspects of the experiment—including data collection and analysis—is necessary for you to succeed in the course.
 You will work in groups of two when possible (three students at a maximum).
 All data, graphs, calculations, answers to questions, and conclusions are a collaborative effort of the group, and each group member is assigned the same grade for the submitted work (see “Lab Grading Procedure” section below for more details on grading criteria).

+## Pre-lab assignments
+There will be a pre-lab assignment for each lab that must be completed before your lab starts.
+These assignments are designed to prepare you for lab in a way that is low-stakes and low-stress.
+The assignment will be in Canvas as a series of "quizzes," but you have multiple attempts to get all the points in each quiz.

 ## Lab Handouts and Materials
-Students are expected to complete any pre-experiment assignments prior to their lab section meeting on Canvas.
-These assignments are graded based on participation only.
 There is no textbook for the course.
-All materials and equipment for your experiment will be supplied in your lab section.
+All equipment for your experiment will be supplied in your lab section, and any documents you need will be provided online.

-## Lab Report Submission
+## Lab Notebook Submission
 Before the end of the lab session, you and each member of your lab group will submit a copy of your electronic lab notebook to the course website.
 Please notify the teaching staff immediately if you are having technical difficulties with the course website.
 Time permitting, we encourage you to have your TA look over the work to offer suggestions for improvement before it is uploaded.

 ## Lab Grading Procedure